 Before diving into our construction first we want to explain the design of it.
-First of all, we use a signature scheme (Schnorr) to provide data integrity and anonymity of users.
-Each smart meter sends its consumption data with a signature.
-Therefore, any other user is able to check if the data is intact and not changed by any internal adversary.
-Secondly, in order to eliminate internal and external attacks where the attackers can change the value before it is transmitted or any external attacker pretends it is a real smart meter but in the reality it is not in the system, our scheme includes a fully trusted party which is CC.
+First of all, we use a signature scheme (Schnorr) to provide data integrity and use an onion routing network for anonymous communication (hiding IP addresses of the smart meters) between smart meters and CC.
+In the network, each smart meter acts as the onion routers.
+Each smart meter sends its consumption data with a signature as a message to some other smart meters in the network using smart meters public keys.
+The last node is going to be CC.
+CC extracts the message and checks if it is an authorized message and comes from an authorized smart meter, CC creates a ledger and sends to every user and SP.
+Therefore, any other user can check if the data is intact and not changed by any internal adversary.
+Secondly, to eliminate internal and external attacks where the attackers can change the value before it is transmitted or any external attacker pretends it is a real smart meter but in the reality, it is not in the system, our scheme includes a fully trusted party which is CC.
 An external attack can happen when the adversary sets a fake smart meter and sends fake data consumption data.
 The attack happens as follows: an external attacker can send a consumption value by creating an anonymized identity and signature.
-If this attack is not eliminated or checked by an trusted party, it results that the load is going to be unbalanced.
-Also, it results incorrect billing management.
-In order to eliminate these attacks CC checks every message whether the sender of the message is an authorized smart meter.
+If this attack is not eliminated or checked by a trusted party, it results that the load is going to be unbalanced.
+Also, it results in incorrect billing management.
+To eliminate these attacks CC checks every message whether the sender of the message is an authorized smart meter.
 Thirdly, we also introduce a long term key management system between users and CC for keeping the users' identity hidden to any other parties (except CC) and let CC eliminate internal and external attacks.
 This mechanism comes to play in the signature algorithm.
 The long term key management means that a key is shared by the users and CC in advance in the beginning of the protocol, then this key is derived by those parties non-interactively time to time when a new message is issued.
 This can be called as generating multiple secret keys from a single secret key.
-So for each message, each party does not need to share another key with each other interactively.
+So for each message, each party does not need to share another key interactively.
 This approach reduces computation and communication costs.
-Every message is coded with a different identity and a different signature value by a smart meter (these both hide user's identity) thanks to pseudo random functions (PRF) and hardness of Computational Diffie Hellman (CDH) assumption that is given in Def.
-4. This function is generated from a pseudo random generator which is going to be explained in section 5.1.
+Every message is coded with a different identity and a different signature value by a smart meter (these both hide user's identity) thanks to pseudorandom functions (PRF) and hardness of Computational Diffie Hellman (CDH) assumption that is given in Def.
+4. This function is generated from a pseudorandom generator which is going to be explained in section 5.1.